Didas-git/Nekdis/README.md

     followingArtists: [
         {
             name: "EGOIST",
-            // null is saved to the database independant of the data type but undefined will throw an error
+            // null is saved to the database independent of the data type but undefined will throw an error
             reference: null
         },
         {